bwajtr/javafx-desktop-ui-showcase/README.md

 ### How to

-You have to have JDK8 installed and use JRE 1.8 to run the example.
+You have to have JDK 8 installed and use JRE 8 to run the example.
 I'm using maven with executable jar feature, so just:

 1. Run `mvn install`
 2. Go to target directory